jnixy/website/content/publication/48-fear-of-police/index.md

 And finally, our results suggest that requiring officers to wear (and notify citizens of) body-worn cameras might reduce fear in the community.
 There seems to be a lot of disagreement about whether body-worn cameras have "lived up to the hype."
 I think that stems in part from a lack of clarity about what we expected from them 10+ years ago.
 But in any event, there is [definitely evidence](https://jnix.netlify.app/files/pdfs/TC_cops_cameras_crisis.pdf) that *in the right circumstances*, they can improve citizen perceptions of police (as well as reduce complaints, reduce use of force incidents, and perhaps even [save agencies money](https://www.ojp.gov/pdffiles1/nij/grants/251416.pdf) in the long run).

 {{% alert note %}}
-<p style="text-align:center"> Click on the PDF button at the top of this page to download the pre-print version of our paper.</p>
+<p style="text-align:center"> Click on the button at the top of this page to download the pre-print version of our paper.</p>
 {{% /alert %}}

 [^1]: For more about the sample see pp. 13-14 of the pre-print as well as the supplemental appendix.